ucb-bar/chipyard/docs/Chipyard-Basics/Configs-Parameters-Mixins.rst

 The ``here`` map gives the definitions as seen at the current level of the hierarchy (i.e. in ``WithMyMoreComplexAcceleratorConfig`` itself).
 The ``up`` map gives the definitions as seen from the next level up from the current (i.e. from ``WithMyAcceleratorParams``).

-Cake Pattern
+Cake Pattern / Mixin
 -------------------------

-A cake pattern is a Scala programming pattern, which enable "mixing" of multiple traits or interface definitions (sometimes referred to as dependency injection).
+A cake pattern or mixin is a Scala programming pattern, which enable "mixing" of multiple traits or interface definitions (sometimes referred to as dependency injection).
 It is used in the Rocket Chip SoC library and Chipyard framework in merging multiple system components and IO interfaces into a large system component.

 This example shows the Chipyard default top that composes multiple traits together into a fully-featured SoC with many optional components.